connordougherty/bulma-webpack/README.md

 ## Acknowledgements

-Insired by and based on [Bulma start](https://bulma.io/bulma-start/).
+Inspired by and based on [Bulma start](https://bulma.io/bulma-start/).